IRF-S Series Chalcogenide Mid-Wave Infrared (MWIR) Fiber (1.5 to 6.5µm)

 IRF-S-50 multimode fiber is developed to use for the fabrication of mid-infrared fused combiners.
 The 50/85 µm core/clad design is ideal for making 7x1 fiber combiners having our IRF-S-100 as the output fiber.

-All the fibers are commercially available and can be sold as bare fiber or terminated with connectors except IRF-S-5 as there is no ferrule of its size available in the market.
+The fibers can be sold as bare fiber or terminated with connectors except IRF-S-5 as there is no ferrule of its size available in the market.

 The standard fiber cables are terminated with stainless steel ferrules, FC/UPC, FC/APC or SMA905 connectors.
 IRflex's FC/B® connector - the FC connector at Brewster Angle enables perfect coupling without reflection with polarized laser beam, is also available upon request.